jorruior/gencode-riboseqORFs/README.md

 >A1BG:ENST00000598345.1.3797--3_Raj2016
 MPSCAARDPSPTSPSSCCARARRRP*
 ```
-Additionally, the name of the ORF and the study habe to be present in the fourth and fifth fields of the BED file. e.g.:
+Additionally, both the name of the ORF and the study have to be present in the fourth and fifth fields of the BED file. e.g.:
 ```
 19      58346882        58347022        A1BG_58858387_46aa      6_Chen2020      -
 19      58347503        58347580        A1BG_58858945_25aa      6_Chen2020      -
 19      58347503        58347580        A1BG:ENST00000598345.1.3797     3_Raj2016       -
 ```

-Ideally both sequences and exonic coordinates should be included, but ORF studies are very heterogeneous and sometimes only sequences or coordinates are available.
+Ideally both sequences and exonic coordinates should be included as input for the main script, but ORF studies are very heterogeneous and sometimes only sequences or coordinates are available.
 If only the protein sequences are available, please use the **-a** option in the main script.
-If only the exonic coordinates are available, it is possible to run a in-house script to convert **1-based (Important: All BED/GTF coordinate files should be 1-based)** BED coordinates (<BED_FILE>) into protein sequences with the format needed to run the pipeline:
+If only the exonic coordinates are available, it is possible to run this in-house bash script to convert **1-based (Important: All BED/GTF coordinate files should be 1-based)** BED coordinates (<BED_FILE>) into protein sequences with the format needed to run the pipeline:
 ```
 bash scripts/bed1_to_fasta.sh <BED_FILE>
 ```